Prehistoric Body Theater

 Live Music

-This summer, the award-winning Almanac Dance Circus Theatre returns to the outdoor stage (where they performed in 2023) with a signature blend of acrobatics, dance, and storytelling.
-Known for pushing artistic boundaries, the company creates genre-defying performances that fuse circus arts with narrative stories, inviting audiences into thrilling, immersive experiences.
+This summer, the award-winning Almanac Dance Circus Theatre returned to the outdoor stage (where they performed in 2023) with a signature blend of acrobatics, dance, and storytelling.
+Known for pushing artistic boundaries, the company created genre-defying performances that fuse circus arts with narrative stories, which invited audiences into thrilling, immersive experiences.

 With a diverse ensemble of dancers, acrobats, and theater artists, Almanac has premiered 11 full-length works, touring the United States, Mexico, and the United Kingdom.
 Their daring, improvisational performances have captivated audiences at New York Live Arts, the Philadelphia Museum of Art, and beyond.
 Also renowned for community-driven events like the acclaimed Cannonball Festival, Almanac continues to expand the possibilities of contemporary circus and dance.